gsass1/Totally-Not-A-Virus/README.md

 # Installation

-1. Upload all files in 'Backend' to a web server with PHP.
+1. Upload all files in 'Server' to a web server with PHP.

 2. Change the location of AuthUserFile in ctrl/.htaccess to the correct location of ctrl/.htpasswd The path is relative to the server root.

 2. Use CMake to generate a project file for your Visual Studio version.

-3. (Optional) Change charset in project settings to Unicode.
+3. Project Settings: Character Set: 'Use Unicode Character Set'

 4. Change the server URLs in the following file:
    /Client/src/Settings.h